SpazzTL/SpazzTL.github.io/docs/korean.md

 # Welcome to Your Korean Language Journey!

+#  :construction:WIP:construction:
+## Intro
 Welcome to the beginning of your Korean language journey!
 This guide will walk you through the essential steps to get started with learning Korean effectively.

-#  :construction:WIP:construction:
+Let me first and foremost start with a small warning; this guide is HEAVILY WIP.
+This guide is also HEAVILY influenced by [:octicons-arrow-right-24:Japanese Resources](japanese.md).
+Almost all of the Japanese resources are transferable with some work!
+Additional Korean Resources can be found in the [:octicons-arrow-right-24:Korean Resources](koreanresources.md) page.

+Now that we have the out of the way, here is some cruicial info for learning Korean!

 ---

+* Make sure to have a goal!

+Having a concrete goal in mind will keep you motivated and most importantly CONSISTENT!
+It also lets you know how and what you should study. (e.g., reading, conversation, or speech).

+* Don't use Duolingo.

+Although fun, Duolingo and most other language learning apps are extremely inefficient, and made just to steal your time and money.
+They should be discarded after entering the beginning phases of learning.

+* Stay Consistent!

+It's really that simple, just stay consistent.
+This is the most important part of language learning.
+Everything else is easy.

+---

 ## Hangul: The Korean Alphabet

-The first crucial step to learning Korean is mastering Hangul, the Korean alphabet.
+Your first step into learning Korean is mastering Hangul, the Korean alphabet.
 There are 24 basic characters to learn.
 Do not be concerned with the specific method of learning them – whether through writing or other resources.

 Below are a few recommended resources to assist in learning Hangul: